 What is Velo Birmingham?

-Velo Birmingham is a 100-mile cycling sportive that is due to take place on Sept 24, 2017.
+Velo Birmingham is a 100-mile closed road cycling sportive that is due to take place on Sept 24, 2017.
 The event sees 15,000 cyclists ride across four counties on closed roads, something rarely seen for non-professional sporting events.

 How much does Velo Birmingham cost?

 There are two ticket types, General Entry and Fast Track Entry.
 The primary difference is that with the Fast Track ticket, you are guaranteed to set off with your friends in the first three waves, especially useful if you don’t want to get stuck behind 15,000 other cyclists.
 The Rider Packs will also be sent out in advance, meaning you won’t have to collect it in-person, the day before the event.
 Fast Track entry also gives you access to the car parks near the start, which is pretty useful.